ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 The Image
 """""""""
-We recommend building using the `cpp_base image that we have developed <nexus.engageska-portugal.pt/ska-docker/cpp_build_base>`_ and stored in the image repository.
+We recommend building using the `cpp_base image that we have developed and stored in the image repository <nexus.engageska-portugal.pt/ska-docker/cpp_build_base>`_.
 This, or an image derived from it contains all the tools required to operate this CI pipeline and you should avoid the pain of installing and configuring system tools.